 The Rt.
 Excellent Norman Manley was born and raised in Roxborough, a former estate and now small community south of Mandeville in Manchester.
 For the pivotal role he played in national development, it’s most fitting that a tribute to him was included in this park.

 5. A Cenotaph for Jamaica’s fallen soldiers

 6. Even the water fountain itself had historical significance!

 The park’s central highlight is a beautiful fountain with three colored pillars, known as a water rockery feature, to represent the parish’s main economic activity: bauxite mining.
 The red represents the raw bauxite ore, the white depicts the intermediate alumina product and the silver illustrates the finished product of aluminium, even though aluminium manufacture itself is not done locally due to economic feasibility.
 Collectively, the varying shapes and colours of the stones signify past strengths and seek to encourage and inspire the progress and development of the parish of Manchester and its citizens.

-Have I told you about what nature incorporated into city plans does to me?
-They make me really happy.
-I love when these few green spaces are well-tended because they do so much to uplift and beautify the surroundings!
-I’m glad a stroll of Mandeville led me to the Cecil Charlton Park today and I only hope they continue to maintain the park at its current standard or even improve it further with functional restrooms and other features.
-At present, I rate the park 4 stars, ☆☆☆☆.
+I enjoy visiting new parks and urban green spaces!
+They do so much to uplift and beautify the surroundings.
+I’m glad a stroll of Mandeville led me to the Cecil Charlton Park today.
+I only hope that they continue to maintain the park at its current standard or even improve it further with functional restrooms and other features.

 ‘Til next time. ✌🏼